Some Examples of Family Floer Mirrors: Cluster Varieties and GHK Mirrors

 \subsection{Gross-Hacking-Keel Mirror Construction}

 Building upon the work of \cite{GS}\cite{GPS}, Gross-Hacking-Keel \cite{GHK} utilized the enumerative invariants coming from $\mathbb{A}^1$-curves in a log Calabi-Yau surface to recover its mirror family.
-By the use of theta functions and broken lines, they extended the mirror from a family over the Gross-Siebert locus to a family over a version of the complexified ample cone.
-Heuristically, as the SYZ fibres move to infinity in a direction, the Maslov index zero holomorphic discs with suitable boundary homology class close up to holomorphic curves with exactly one intersection with some boundary divisor, and hence become $\mathbb{A}^1$-curves.
+By the use of theta functions and broken lines, they constructed the mirror family over a version of the complexified ample cone.
+Heuristically, as the SYZ fibres move to infinity in a direction, the Maslov index zero holomorphic discs with suitable boundary homology classes close up to holomorphic curves with exactly one intersection with some boundary divisor, and hence become $\mathbb{A}^1$-curves.
 The $\mathbb{A}^1$-curves tropicalize to rays and the counting of $\mathbb{A}^1$-curves will determine the wall functions of the canonical scattering diagram.
 In this section, we review the mirror construction of Gross-Hacking-Keel \cite{GHK} and Gross-Hacking-Keel-Siebert \cite{ghks_cubic}.